The second pillar for small business success is ‘marketing and sales’.

-Consulting firm McKinsey & Co. studied Global 1200 companies and discovered that if they increased their prices by just 1% while demand stayed constant, on average profits would increase 11%.
+Consulting firm McKinsey & Co. studied Global 1200 companies and discovered that if they increased their prices by just 1% while demand stayed constant, on average profits would increase by 11%.
 This small change in price for their customers resulted in a colossal change for the companies themselves.
-How would raising your prices 1% help you?
+How would raising your prices by 1% help you?

 Pricing products effectively helps you: